albertattard/demo-shopping/distributed-camel/README.md

 The _Cart_ component depends on information available in the _Catalogue_ component, such as the _CatalogueItem_, _id_ and, _caption_.
 The components are connected through REST, where the _Catalogue_ component will make a POST request to the _Cart_ component everytime a new catalogue item is added.
-While the _Catalogue_ component depends on the _Cart_ component (as it is the component that initiates the request), the applications can run independently.
+The _Catalogue_ component depends on the _Cart_ component (as it is the component that initiates the request), and will fail if the _Cart_ component is not reachable when a new catalogue item is added.

 This distributed application gives up _partition tolerance_ and _availability_
 in favour of _consistency_.
 Other tradeoffs are also valid, but not explored